Classification of abelian Schur groups I: Introduction

 where $p$, $q$, and $r$ are distinct primes and $k\geq 0$ is an integer.

-Investigations of schurity of abelian groups was continued in~\cite{EKP2}.
-At first, necessary and sufficient condition of schurity for elementary abelian groups was obtained in this paper.
+Investigations of schurity of abelian groups was continued in paper~\cite{EKP2}.
+At first, necessary and sufficient condition of schurity for elementary abelian groups was obtained there.
 Namely, an elementary abelian noncyclic group of order~$n$ is Schur if and only if

 Further, it was shown that an abelian Schur group which is neither cyclic nor elementary abelian belongs to one of the explicitly given infinite families of groups.
 Given a positive integer~$n$, the cyclic and elementary abelian groups of order~$n$ are denoted by $C_n$ and $E_n$, respectively.